SecantZhang/secantzhang.github.io/_pages/about.md

 <!-- <a href="documents/zheng_zhang_cv.pdf" download class="button">Curriculum Vitae</a> &nbsp; Most recent update: Oct 29, 2019 -->
 [Curriculum Vitae](documents/zheng_zhang_cv.pdf) Right Click to Open in New Tab or Save.

-Most recent update: Feb 11, 2021
+Most recent update: April 5, 2021

 ---

-I am a senior undergraduate student (graduated on Dec 19, 2020) studying computational statistics and data sciences at the Pennsylvania State University.
-I'm currently advised by [Dr. Ting Wang](https://www.alpslab.ai/) for conducting researches in security and privacy of machine/deep learning based systems.
+I'm currently a research associate at Penn State IST under the supervision of [Dr. Ting Wang](https://www.alpslab.ai/).
+I completed my B.S. in computational statistics and data sciences at the Pennsylvania State University from 2016 to 2020.
+During my undergraduate studies, I was advised by [Dr. Ting Wang](https://www.alpslab.ai/) for conducting researches in security and privacy of machine/deep learning based systems.
 Previously, I worked as a bioinformatics programmer at [the Mahony Lab](http://mahonylab.org/) where I had pleasure working with a group of genius researchers from May till Dec, 2019.

 My research focus on deep learning security & privacy, more specifically the backdoor attack and defense in deep learning based systems.
 My other interests are social computing, differential privacy as well as its applications.

+### News:

+* **[2021-04]** I will be joining [Northwestern Computer Science department](https://www.mccormick.northwestern.edu/computer-science/) as a Ph.D. student in Fall 2021!
+* **[2021-03]** Our paper ["Trojanning Language Models for Fun and Profit"](https://arxiv.org/abs/2008.00312) got accepted at Euro S&P 2021!

 ### Education: